IFCA-Advanced-Computing/pycanon/README.rst

 |made-with-python| |License| |Documentation Status|

-pyCANON is a library and CLI to assess the values of the parameters associated with the most common privacy-preserving techniques.
+pyCANON is a Python library and CLI to assess the values of the parameters associated with the most common privacy-preserving techniques via anonymization.

 **Authors:** Judith Sáinz-Pardo Díaz and Álvaro López García (IFCA - CSIC).